AI Shows Promise for Mapping Disease Progression

 Science Breakthrough

 With help from NERSC’s Perlmutter supercomputer, researchers at the Berkeley Lab Applied Mathematics and Computational Research division (AMCR) and a student from the San Juan Bautista School of Medicine (SJBSM) have proposed a framework that allowed them to investigate embeddings – representations of objects like text that are designed to be consumed by AI models such as large language models (LLMs).
 They also tested the hypothesis that LLMs might organize data from electronic medical records in a manner that helps characterize patients’ diseases and conditions and how they progress over time.
-Their work was released on medRxiv in July.
+Their work was released on the preprint service medRxiv in July.

 Science Background

-Electronic medical records can contain useful information on patients’ condition and on the progression of disease, but the volume and complexity of the data, as well as issues like missing information and different modalities of data collection can make it difficult to organize in a way that captures key findings and the nuances of patient health.
-Through the MVP-CHAMPION partnership between the U.S. Department of Energy (DOE) and the U.S. Department of Veterans’ Affairs (VA), researchers at eight DOE labs are investigating ways in which HPC might be applied to patient data to increase healthcare providers’ diagnostic power and improve patient outcomes.
+Electronic medical records can contain useful information on patients’ condition and the progression of disease, but the volume and complexity of the data, as well as issues like missing information and different modalities of data collection can make it difficult to organize in a way that captures key findings and the nuances of patient health.
+Through the MVP-CHAMPION partnership between the U.S. Department of Energy (DOE) and the U.S. Department of Veterans Affairs (VA), researchers at eight DOE labs are investigating ways in which HPC might be applied to patient data to increase healthcare providers’ diagnostic power and improve patient outcomes.
 HPC is a critical tool for the work of the MVP-CHAMPION project, since the VA datasets, which include genomics and electronic health records, are vast.

 As part of this project, lead LLM engineer Rafael Zamora-Resendiz and Berkeley Lab PI for the MVP-CHAMPION project Silvia Crivelli are developing a pair of LLMs pretrained from scratch on VA biomedical data.
 They plan to apply their LLMs to a number of projects aimed to improve health outcomes such as obstructive sleep apnea (OSA), lung cancer, and suicide and overdose.

 To help organize and interpret the massive, messy dataset, the team has researched natural language processing (NLP) techniques that can help glean key information from “unstructured” data such as doctors’ notes and discharge summaries.
-These tools have great potential, but understanding these tools and how they work and how they translate to meaningful clinical applications is an essential step before they can be applied usefully at scale.
+These tools have great potential, but understanding these tools and how they work, and how they translate to meaningful clinical applications is an essential step before they can be applied usefully at scale.

 For this paper, Zamora-Resendiz and Crivelli counted on the help of SJBSM student Ifrah Khurram.
 The team used a publicly available dataset of electronic health records to see how different biomedical LLMs organized patient information.
-They focused on common patterns the LLMs learned and how they characterized patient disease and stage of disease, in this case OSA.
+They focused on common patterns the LLMs learned and how they characterized patient disease and stage of disease, in this case, OSA.
 Specifically, they observed how different LLMs organized hospital admission reports and found that LLMs with more parameters and trained on better-curated data more effectively organized patients by diagnosis—and noted that they tended to organize patients by time until death.
 This organizational scheme may indicate that clinical LLMs may someday offer benefits in detecting the onset and progression of severe diseases.

 Science Breakdown